vahidkianfar/CSV-Parser/README.md

 2. Dataset (Our CSV)
 3. UI (MainMenu, SearchMenu, LiveTable)

-In this project I created a simple CSV-Parser for specific type of CSV, but its highly expandale, I Stored the Columns and Rows into Objects from
+In this project I created a simple CSV-Parser for specific type of CSV, and its highly expandale, I Stored the Columns and Rows into Objects from
-Person Class and Retrieved Data by Query.
+Person Class and Retrieved Data by Query (LINQ).

 ## App Menu: